CPT Symmetry and Its Breaking in the Chiral Fermion Formalism: Conclusions and outlook

 \section{Conclusions and outlook}

-In this paper, we have presented a revision of the discrete symmetries (C, P, T, CP, and CPT).
-After stating our conventions and definitions, we have discussed some fundamental aspects of discrete symmetries, following the standard Dirac 4-component spinors.
-We point out the lack of clarity when studying discrete symmetries such as C and P in the chiral formalism.
-However, we show that its treatment is natural for studying discrete symmetries such as CP, T, and CPT.

-Besides presenting a discussion for a generic quantum field theory (QFT) discussion, we also consider aspects arising within specific renormalizable theories (such as QED and YM).
-As a new application of the chiral formulation, we discuss the discrete symmetries for the general Rarita-Schwinger spin-$3/2$ field.
+In this paper, we present a new application of the chiral fermion formalism, we discuss the discrete symmetries for the general Rarita-Schwinger spin-$\frac{3}{2}$ field.
 We note that this theory features terms that are CP and T-odd, breaking the CP and T symmetries in some formulations, but still preserving CPT by virtue of the CPT theorem.
 We have also shown that treating the free RS field as a vector-spinor allows us to clearly formulate its transformation under the full Lorentz group, which includes the discrete symmetries.

-Although our goals are partially to present a comprehensive and self-consistent review, we also discuss the advantages of using the two-component spinors as the basic building blocks for the formulation of CPT-violating QFT's.
-With this formalism, we have successfully extended the Rarita-Schwinger theory by incorporating terms that violate Lorentz and/or CPT symmetry, while maintaining the linearity of the Lagrangian up to first order in derivatives.
+Although our goals are partially to present a comprehensive and self-consistent review, we also discuss the advantages of using the two-component spinors as the basic building blocks for formulating CPT-violating QFTs.
+With this formalism, we have successfully classified RS theory + terms violating Lorentz and/or CPT symmetry while maintaining the linearity of the Lagrangian up to the first order in derivatives.
 This echoes the structure commonly seen in theories involving spin-$\frac{1}{2}$ fermions, such as in the extensions of QED.
-Our approach provides a framework that is consistent with effective field theory, allowing for the introduction of LIV terms in a controlled manner.
+Our approach provides a framework that is consistent with effective field theory, allowing for the controlled introduction of LIV terms.